namshi/coding-standards/php.md

   PHPStorm - that way you will get good static analysis tool which will help you in finding some bugs and will prevent introducing the new ones

+- Create two projects in your IDE - one for cerberus only and one for the whole soa.
+This way it'll be a lot easier to work with cerberus, also I would suggest excluding `app/cache` and `app/logs` directories if you're using PHPStorm and to remove the bootstrap file.
+Caches and logs are excluded so that IDE won't need to reindex this stuff when something changes there (and it happens a lot), and without bootstrap file you'll find that it's easier to debug some Symfony files - because in case of bootstrap you'll see a mess of combined classes in one file

 - Love PHPStorm.
 And - first follow logic, and only then - standards and recommendations